Legends Junior Tour Championship Policies

 Players will be responsible for calling the host facility to schedule practice rounds.
 The practice rounds are optional and green fees are not included in the tournament entry fee.
 However, the Legends Junior Tour will attempt to negotiate a reduced rate for practice rounds at the host facility.

-Generally, player registration will be held at the tournament site on the official practice round day or approximately 60 minutes prior to the first tee time on Day One.
+Generally, player registration will be held at the tournament site on the official practice round day or approximately 60 minutes prior to the first tee time of Round 1.
 Participants must register at the designated registration area prior to the first round.
 Players will receive their tee gift at that time.
 Players must then report to their starting tee 10 minutes prior to their starting time.
 Players are not required to check-in prior to Round 2.

 The Legends Junior Tour recommends that players always double-check their tee time.
 The penalty for failure to show up on time is two-strokes or possible disqualification.
 (Please refer to USGA Rule 6-3 for more information.)